Equivariant Degenerations of Plane Curve Orbits: Introduction

 \subsection{Orbit classes of quartic curves}

 In the specific setting of quartic curves, we find that the orbit class of an {\sl arbitrary} smooth quartic can be deduced in a direct way from the orbit classes of special quartics with $A_6$ and $E_6$ singularities.
 We have already explained the relation with curves having an $A_6$ singularity above.
-By borrowing and adapting an idea of Aluffi and Faber \cite[Theorem IV(2)]{AF93P}, we specialize the $GL_3$-orbit closure of a general quartic plane curve to the $GL_3$-orbit of any particular smooth quartic plane curve (possibly having hyperflexes).
-In the flat limit, the $GL_3$-orbit closure of a rational quartic with an $E_6$ singularity appears (with multiplicity twice the number of hyperflexes of the limiting smooth quartic).
-In this way, we can express the orbit closure class of an arbitrary smooth quartic in terms of orbit classes of strata of rational curves with an $A_6$ singularity or with an $E_6$ singularity.
-From here, we conclude the analysis by invoking Kazarian's work \cite{Kazarian} on counting $A_6$ and $E_6$ singularities in families of curves.
+By adapting an idea of Aluffi and Faber \cite[Theorem IV(2)]{AF93P}, in \Cref{sec:hyperflex} we specialize the orbit closure of a general quartic plane curve to the orbit of a smooth quartic plane curve possessing a hyperflex.
+In the limit, the orbit closure of a particular rational quartic (denoted $C_{E_{6}}$ in the text) possessing an $E_6$ singularity appears (with multiplicity twice the number of hyperflexes of the limiting smooth quartic).

+Ultimately, we deduce that the orbit class $[\P \Orb({F})]_{GL(V)}$ of an {\sl arbitrary} smooth quartic $F=0$ is expressible solely in terms of orbit classes of two specific rational curves having an $A_6$ or $E_6$ singularity.
+These are the curves $C_{A_{6}}$ and $C_{E_{6}}$ in the text.
+From here, we arrive at explicit formulas for orbit classes by invoking Kazarian's work \cite{Kazarian} on counting $A_6$ and $E_6$ singularities in families of curves.

-We can also compute the equivariant classes of orbit closure for many singular quartics using the degenerations in \Cref{sec:degeneration}.
-In particular, the curves with a $D_6$ singularity arise when specializing to a node as in \Cref{subsec:node}.
-We summarize the results in \Cref{alldegenerations:main}. \begin{thm} We can compute the equivariant classes of orbit closures of quartic plane curves for: an arbitrary smooth quartic, a general union of 4 lines, a general union of 2 lines and a conic, a general union of a cubic and a line, an irreducible quartic with $\delta$ ordinary nodes and $\kappa$ ordinary cusps without hyperflexes, a general quartic with an $A_n$ singularity for $n\leq 6$, a nodal cubic union a line tangent to a branch at the node, a nodal cubic union a flex line, a smooth cubic union a flex line, a rational curve with an $E_6$ singularity.
-The formulas are given in \Cref{quartictable}. \end{thm}
+We also compute the equivariant classes of orbit closure for many singular quartics using the degenerations in \Cref{sec:degeneration}.
+(For those readers curious about the lack of the presence of $D_6$ singularities, the curves with a $D_6$ singularity arise when specializing to a node as in \Cref{subsec:node}.)